Woolton Hill: Governance

 The village is within the civil parish of East Woodhay and the East Woodhay ward of Basingstoke and Deane Borough Council.
 The borough council is a non-metropolitan district of Hampshire County Council.

 Amenities

 The village has St Thomas' CofE Infant School and Woolton Hill Junior School.

 To the east/north-east of the village is an area of woodland known as "The Chase" which is managed by the National Trust.
 The Chase was significantly altered in 2010–2011, to return it to a nature reserve as per its original gift terms.
 A local watercourse runs through The Chase and has been dammed to form a small lake in the north-eastern end.
 There is an asphalted car-park.
-The chase is bounded by the A34 (Newbury bypass) to the north-east.
+The Chase is bounded by the A34 (Newbury bypass) to the north-east.

+The village has a local shop and post office at Post Office Stores at Broadlayings.

 Landmarks

-Gainsborough Stud, owned by Mohammed bin Rashid Al Maktoum (ruler of Dubai) is in Woolton Hill.
+Gainsborough Stud, owned by Mohammed bin Rashid Al Maktoum (ruler of Dubai), is in Woolton Hill.
 The stud's land covers a large area in the village.